SAP/spartacus-docs/contributing_to_docs/developer-guide.md

 # Developers: Contributing to Documentation

 All documentation for Spartacus resides in the `_pages` folder of this repository.
 The [Spartacus documentation website](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/) is hosted in GitHub Pages and is powered by Jekyll.
-Every merge to the `master` branch triggers Jekyll to rebuilt the site.
+Every merge to the `master` branch automatically triggers Jekyll to rebuilt the site.
 Note that, after merging to the `master` branch, it can sometimes take a few minutes for your changes to appear.

 ## Making Updates to the Documentation Repository